MLBazaar/MLPrimitives/docs/getting_started/quickstart.rst

 Quickstart
 ==========

-Below is a short tutorial that will show you how to get started using MLPrimitives with MLBlocks.
+Below is a short tutorial that will show you how to get started using MLPrimitives with `MLBlocks`_.

 In this tutorial we will learn how to: